NVIDIA/NeMo/examples/asr/speech_classification/README.md

 ## Frame-VAD

-The frame-level VAD model predicts for each frame of the auio whether it has speech or not.
+The frame-level VAD model predicts for each frame of the audio whether it has speech or not.
 For example, with the default config file (`../conf/marblenet/marblenet_3x2x64_20ms.yaml`), the model provides a probability for each frame of 20ms length.

 ### Training
 ```sh